Official Languages and Bilingualism Institute: Research

 Founding members of CCERBAL include Nathalie Bélanger (Faculty of Education), Linda Cardinal (Faculty of Social Sciences), Richard Clément (OLBI), Pierre Foucher (Faculty of Law), Juana Liceras (Faculty of Arts), Shana Poplack (Faculty of Arts), Larry Vandergrift (OLBI), and Luise von Flotow (Faculty of Arts).

 Language assessment

 From the 1970s to the 1990s, all undergraduate students at the University of Ottawa were required to pass a second language proficiency test in order to meet their graduation requirements.
 These language tests had been developed and administered by the Centre for Second Language Learning to more than 3,000 students a year.
 Up until 1993, those who did not succeed in passing the test were required to take a second language course, also run by the Centre.

-Although second language proficiency is no longer a graduation requirement at the University of Ottawa, the Official Languages and Bilingualism Institute still administers English and French language tests and evaluations to thousands of students and external organizations each year.
-This includes internationally recognized certification tests as well as in-house placement tests.
+While second language proficiency is no longer obligatory for graduation at the University of Ottawa, the Official Languages and Bilingualism Institute remains actively engaged in the administration of English and French language tests and evaluations.This includes internationally recognized certification tests as well as in-house placement tests.